DjangoGirls/tutorial/en/django_orm/README.md

 As you can see, we now `get` a `User` with a `username` that equals 'ola'.
 Neat!

-Now we can finally create our post:
+Now we can finally create our blog post:

 {% filename %}command-line{% endfilename %}
 ```python